-Gluteboost is a butt-enhancing supplement that comes in pill and cream form, and claims can be used to sculpt the butt.
+Gluteboost is a butt-enhancing supplement that comes in pill and cream form, and claims can sculpt the butt.
 They say that their pills or creams can burn fat around particular areas of the butt.
 However, there are no peer-reviewed studies on this product.
-The claim that one can take a supplement that burns fat in targeted areas runs counter to everything we know about the way the body metabolizes fat.
+The claim that one can take a supplement that burns fat in targeted areas runs counter to everything we know about how the body metabolizes fat.

-Our research team has investigated the science behind these pills and their effects to find out if they are worth your money.
+Our research team has investigated the science behind these pills and their effects to determine if they are worth your money.
 Here’s a summary of our findings to help you make the best decisions for your health.

 Although independent studies have shown that maca root can increase sperm count and sperm volume in males, modern science has yet to prove other sexual reproduction claims.